Medicare Audit & Appeals

 The primary purpose of a Medicare Audit, as opposed to a random inspective audit, is to identify fraud.
-If a provider is selected to undergo a UPIC/ZPIC/RAC/MAC or similar medicare audit, it is either because it is already the subject of a fraud investigation, or ZPIC is seeking to gather more information to determine whether such an investigation should be opened.
+If a provider is selected to undergo a UPIC/ZPIC/RAC Audit (Recovery Audit Contractor) /MAC /Certified Error Rate Testing (CERT) Audit, or similar audit, it is either because it is already the subject of a fraud investigation, or ZPIC is seeking to gather more information to determine whether such an investigation should be opened, examining improper payments or billing errors, but also looking at medical necessity.
 Therefore, providers should recognize that a ZPIC Audit is never random and should practice utmost vigilance in promptly and effectively responding to documentation requests from ZPIC.

 Few Limitations Placed on Medicare Auditors

-Medicare auditors have far fewer limitations on the kind of information they can obtain and the means they can implement to obtain it than any other audit that is performed by CMS.
-When Medicare has enough reason to suspect fraud to institute a ZPIC/RAC Audit, the rules and regulations give it all the tools it needs in order to confirm the suspicion.
+Medicare auditors have far fewer limitations on the kind of information they can obtain and the means they can implement to obtain it than any other audit that is performed by CMS (Center for Medicare and Medicaid Services).
+When Medicare has enough reason to suspect fraud to institute a ZPIC/RAC Audit, the rules and regulations give it all the tools it needs in order to confirm the suspicion and conduct audits.
 It is important that while maintaining an utmost degree of cooperation, providers seek guidance from legal counsel about their rights against overly broad or impractical government requests.
-Nonetheless, Medicare providers need to know some of the explicit allowances granted to ZPIC auditors in order to avoid fruitless objections that can make the audit process more lengthy, costly, and caustic than it needs to be.
+Nonetheless, if you treat Medicare patients, you and other providers of Medicare and Medicaid services need to know some of the explicit allowances granted to ZPIC auditors in order to avoid fruitless objections that can make the audit process more lengthy, costly, and caustic than it needs to be.